uchicago-cs/cmsc22000/website/project/presentation.rst

 work you were able to do, and that future developers can look at as an example of how your code works.

+Finally, time-permitting, we may ask you questions after your demo, but your answers to these questions will not factor into your score.

 Submission Instructions
 -----------------------